kiskaserver/ExternalCS2/README.md

 This project was originally forked from `CS2External` by sweeperxz but has been almost completely rewritten.
 The AimBot and ESP were implemented from the ground up with new architecture and advanced features.

 > **Legal & Ethical Notice**

-This software is provided strictly for research, educational, and local testing purposes.
-The authors do not condone using this software to:

-- Gain unfair advantages in online multiplayer games.
+> This software is provided strictly for research, educational, and local testing purposes.
+The authors do not condone using this software to gain unfair advantages in online multiplayer games.
-- Violate Valve/CS2 EULA or VAC policies.
-- Perform actions that could cause account suspension, bans, or legal consequences.

-Use responsibly and only in permitted environments.

 ## Quick Start — Build & Run